 75% cases triggered by rainfall

 Landslides are either shallow or deep-seated failure of the soil mass.
-Majority of the landslides in Kalimpong are categorised as shallow landslides.
+Majority of the landslides in Kalimpong are categorized as shallow landslides.
 Such landslides are caused or reactivated or induced primarily by rainfall.

 A recent report by Geological Survey of India (GSI, 2016) has identified 75% of the landslide occurrences in the region during 2006-2013 as those triggered by rainfall.
 Therefore, it is imperative to understand the relationship between landslide incidences and rainfall conditions, primarily in the context of the Himalayan region in Kalimpong.